DataDog/hiring-engineers/answers.md

 2. Take a snapshot of this graph and use the @ notation to send it to yourself.

 - From the Timeboard UI, I follow the next steps to email a 5-minute timeframe of any of my custom metrics:\
+- First, I select the timeframe with the cursor on the same graph so the graph zooms in to the selected time area.
+- Then, I click on the snapshot icon.
+A new communication window opens.
+I enter @ and select my email address followed by a message.
+- The notification gets to my email.
 ![alt text](screenshots/selector_time_range.png)
 ![alt text](screenshots/screenshot.png)
 ![alt text](screenshots/@notation.png)